 Because of their effects on other species in the community, driver species might be natural candidates for management interventions.
 For instance, despite inconsistent outcomes in practice [Suding et al. (2004); Rodewald2015; Smith2016], our results suggest that current restoration approaches that focus on direct eradication of invasive species might indeed be an effective way to modify ecosystem state.
-Nevertheless, our results also indicate that removals must be executed with caution as invaded communities tend to be highly dependent on invaders and therefore acutely vulnerable to their eradication (Traveset et al. 2013; Albrecht et al. 2014).
+Nevertheless, our results also indicate that removals must be exercised with caution as invaded communities tend to be highly dependent on invaders and therefore acutely vulnerable to their eradication (Traveset et al. 2013; Albrecht et al. 2014).
 Although useful for identifying conservation priorities, our approach is different to previous attempts to quantify species importance that concentrate on measures of centrality, position, co-extinction or uniqueness (Jordán et al. 2006; Jordán 2009; Lai et al. 2012; McDonald-Madden et al. 2016).
 Instead the concept of driver species is more akin to the original concept of keystone species, which illustrated how changes on the abundance of a key species in turn affect the abundances of other members of the community (Paine 1969, 1995).
-However, while keystone species were traditionally identified by inferring the effects of a perturbation on a community's population dynamics (Mills & Doak 1993), the driver species concept operates the other way round; namely, it uses the community dynamics, underpinned by the interspecific effects, to infer the effects of a perturbation.
-While it is challenging to quantify the dependence of species in an ecological community, an experimental approach to identify dynamically important species might be even more difficult to implement.
+However, while keystone species were traditionally identified by gauging how a community's population dynamics respond to perturbation (Mills & Doak 1993), the driver species concept operates the other way round; namely, it uses the community dynamics, underpinned by the interspecific effects, to infer the effects of a perturbation.
+While it is challenging to quantify the dependence of species in an ecological community, a purely experimental approach that identifies dynamically important species in a similar manner might be even more difficult to implement.

 Overall, our investigation confirms the conclusions of previous studies that suggested that, in contrast to other types of complex systems, the structure of ecological networks renders them remarkably difficult to control (Liu et al. 2011; Ruths & Ruths 2014).
-In a hypothetical situation in which the goal were to regulate the abundances of all species in a pollination community, our results indeed suggest that we would need to directly intervene the abundances of at least 40-90% of those species.
+In a hypothetical situation in which the goal were to regulate the abundances of all species in a pollination community, our results indeed suggest that we would need to directly intervene with the abundances of at least 40-90% of those species.
 Fully controlling an ecological community is no doubt an idealistaion, as designing and implementing the management interventions needed is currently impractical.
 Nevertheless, the ''manageability'' of an ecological community, which is related to the number of species that would require a directed intervention, can provide a simple, straightforward, and theoretically-informed indication of the degree to which the community is self-regulated and therefore how difficult it might be to modify its state in one way or another.

 In this study, we illustrate how a control-theoretic approach can be adopted when estimating the effect of invasions—a major driver of global change—on mutualistic communities.
-Note though that it can be easily extended to understand the structural effects of other kind of perturbations and for systems governed by different types of species interactions.
+Notably, it can also be extended to understand the structural effects of other kind of perturbations and for systems governed by different types of interactions.
 Moreover, we see great potential by explicitly integrating control theory with dynamic models of species densities (Cornelius et al. 2013; Gibson et al. 2016).
 From an ecological perspective, this integration can provide even deeper insights into the relationship between controllability and species coexistence.
 It can also help identify potential trade-offs between persistence at the species and the community level.
 From a conservation perspective, the combined approach can shift our focus beyond the identification of ideal targets for intervention to design informed interventions that legitimately achieve restoration goals.

 Acknowledgments